Tuscan Soup is pure comfort—bacon, Italian sausage, white beans, and sun-dried tomatoes simmered in a creamy, flavor-packed broth.

 Ingredients

-• 1/2 cup sun-dried tomatoes packed in oil drained and chopped, plus 2 teaspoons oil
+• 1/2 cup oil-packed sun-dried tomatoes drained and diced, plus 2 teaspoons oil

 • 1 cup diced yellow onion 1 onion